mwganson/intersection/README.md

 <br/>
 # Properties
 The Intersection object has a few properties.
+## Center (Vector)
+Readonly.
+The center of the intersection.
+## Check Vertex Intersection (Bool)
+Default: True.
+When there are 3 objects if the intersection of the first 2 is a vertex, then when this is True, the vertex is checked to see if it lies on the 3rd object.
+Can resolve some cases where there are false positives.
+## Enable Logging (Bool)
+Default: False.
+If True some rather quite cryptic logging message can be seen in the report view (also requires logging be enabled in FreeCAD).
 ## Has Intersection (Bool)
 True if there is an intersection, False if not.
 This property is readonly, for information only.
 ## Incomplete (Bool)